oehf/ipf-docs/_pages/ihe/atna.md

     </beans>
 ```

-The `CamelEndpointSender` instance is configured to send audit message objects to the `direct:input` endpoint that is registered
+The `CamelEndpointSender` instance is configured to send audit message objects to the `direct:input` endpoint of a Camel route.
-in the Camel context.
-The audit message is sent as In-Only exchange to the endpoint where the message body contains the `AuditMessage`
+The audit message is sent as In-Only exchange to the endpoint, the message body contains the `AuditMessage` instance.
-instance..
 Additionally the following Camel message headers are populated:

 * `org.openehealth.ipf.platform.camel.ihe.atna.datetime`: date and time when the audit event was generated